Let's start by asking, "What is a 'relationship?"

-Along the way we’ll learn more about our values and how we can listen to the heart of ‘relationship’ to discover the richness within.
+Along the way you’ll learn more about your values and how listening to the heart of ‘relationship’ can help you discover the richness within.

 Let's face it, life serves curve balls.
 And don't I know it.
 Over my life I've made some unwise decisions that led to learning how to meet my responsibilities - and at times that was a tough gig often leaving me isolated and joyless.
 If you've ever gone through life's curve balls (and realistically, who hasn't?) you know that there are really only two options: